jabberhams/SimHash-DotNet/README.md

 ## Getting Started

-This project was written using Visual Studio 2015. ~~In keeping with the *clean* implementation there are no other external dependencies to build.~~  There is an external (nuget) dependency on hashing algorithms, System.Data.HashFunction.Core, System.Data.HashFunction.Interfaces, and System.Data.HashFunction.Jenkins .
+There is an external (nuget) dependency on hashing algorithms, System.Data.HashFunction.Core, System.Data.HashFunction.Interfaces, and System.Data.HashFunction.Jenkins .
 Jenkins, MurMur and FNV seem to be the most popular for hashing the feature set.
 The default in this library is Jenkins (you can specify bit length of 64) but there is also an MD5 implementation (not recommended due to BigInteger messypants).